prisma/dataguide/content/09-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 * [GitHub](https://github.com/mmkal/slonik-tools/tree/master/packages/typegen#sloniktypegen)
 * [npm](https://www.npmjs.com/package/@slonik/typegen)

 A similar package to PgTyped is the Slonik typegen library that uses the [Slonik PostgreSQL client](https://github.com/gajus/slonik) to generate TypeScript interfaces from raw SQL queries.
 To use the typegen library, you import it and use a proxy object that it generates to run queries.
-After running a query, typegen will inspect the the field types of the query result and generate a TypeScript interface for that query.
+After running a query, typegen will inspect the field types of the query result and generate a TypeScript interface for that query.
 Subsequent queries can then be executed in a type-safe manner.

 ## Conclusion

 This article briefly assesses the type safety of the most popular Node.js ORMs, database toolkits, and query builders.
-It draws its list of libraries from [Top 11 Node.js ORMs, Query Builders & Database Libraries in 2021](https://www.prisma.io/dataguide/database-tools/top-nodejs-orms-query-builders-and-database-libraries), where the health of these libraries is evaluated according to criteria like repository activity and developer support.
+It draws its list of libraries from [Top 11 Node.js ORMs, Query Builders & Database Libraries in 2022](https://www.prisma.io/dataguide/database-tools/top-nodejs-orms-query-builders-and-database-libraries), where the health of these libraries is evaluated according to criteria like repository activity and developer support.

 Type safety is not the only criteria you should use when choosing a tool to interact with your database.
 It is also important to consider the package’s programming interface, design, support for your database’s features, and flexibility.
 Different Node.js projects may require different tools.